OlehOnyshchak/pyWikiMM/README.md

 headings      | list of all parent headings of image in Wikipedia article.
 The first element is a top-most heading features      | output of 5-th convolutional layer of ResNet152 trained on ImageNet dataset.
 That output of shape (19, 24, 2048) is then max-pooled to a shape (2048,).
 Features taken from original images downloaded in `jpeg` format with fixed width of 600px.
 Practically, it is a list of floats with len = 2048

-## Further Reading
-This project was developed as a part of ["Image Recommendation for Wikipedia Articles"](http://dx.doi.org/10.13140/RG.2.2.17463.27042) thesis, so you can find more context as well as application of this downloader there.

 ## Acknowledgments
 Special thanks to [Miriam Redi](http://www.visionresearchwitch.com/) for actively mentoring me in this project.

 ## Additional Resources
 * downloaded sample dataset of [Featured Articles](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) hosted on [Kaggle](https://www.kaggle.com/jacksoncrow/extended-wikipedia-multimodal-dataset)

 ## Feedback is a Gift
 If you were interacting with this library, please do share your feedback.
 If something isn't working, isn't clear or is missing, please open an issue and let me know.
 Or if you found this library useful, please star this repo or just post a comment into feedback thread in Issues tab.
 Your comments will help me to improve the project, your starts will help me to identify how useful it is.